 The three main Boolean operators are AND, OR, and NOT.
 Each instructs a database how search terms need to be combined, and that lets us configure searches to find more precise and relevant results.
 View and download our tips for effective searching or learn more.

 Yes!
-The filter is specific to the platform you are searching FSTA on, so click on the name of the platform you use to find information for EBSCOhost, Ovid or Web of Science.
+The filter is specific to the platform you are searching FSTA on, so we have a selection of resources available based on the platform you use to access FSTA:

 While most academic research in food and nutrition science is published in scholarly journals, research conducted in industry might be shared with the world only when its intellectual property can be protected, through patents.
 University researchers also sometimes patent methods and technologies.
 Patent documents are sometimes the only way for researchers to get access to this information.
 Learn more